ropensci/epair/paper.md

 Another existing package, `aqsr` found at https://github.com/jpkeller/aqsr is similar in aims to `epair`, and we here mention key differences.

-`epair` provides a comprehensive `services` variable to help the user explore EPA API services from R.
+`epair`, like the previous version of the EPA AQS datamart, provides an interactive interface for helping the user determine what data they need to query even if the user knows little about the AQS system. `epair` does this through a comprehensive `services` list object to help the user explore EPA API services from R. For instance, besides just listing all available services using `names(services)`, the user can check a description, available filters, endpoints associated with filters, required and optional variables, and examples. `epair` also offers the `variables` object, a list with helpful descriptions for the user to know more about variables in EPA API.

-For instance, besides just listing all available services using `names(services)`, the user can check a description, available filters, endpoints associated with filters, required and optional variables, and examples. `epair` also offers `variables`, a list with helpful descriptions for the user to know more about variables in EPA API. `epair` uses only two functions, `perform.call()` and `perform.call.raw()`, to obtain data from the EPA API.
-In each case, the user can use `services` to determine the appropriate endpoints and filters to apply to the query. `epair` provides documentation for each function, internal and external, as well as a PDF manual with usage examples for each function.
+`epair` uses only two functions, `perform.call()` and `perform.call.raw()`, to obtain data from the EPA API.
+The former function provides results in a data frame format while the latter function gives results in JSON format.
+In each case, the user can use the `services` object to determine the appropriate endpoints and filters to apply to the query. `epair` provides documentation for each function, internal and external, as well as a PDF manual with usage examples for each function.

 # References